 For instance, the Island’s tax-neutral environment for funds means there is no reliance on a complex system of tax rulings and exemptions.
 This contrasts greatly with EU Member States where funds operate in a taxable environment adding higher advisory costs and less operational flexibility to achieve the same tax neutral outcome for investors.

-While the current uncertainty is undoubtedly going to continue for some time, Jersey, thanks to the flexibility of the NPPR route and the Island’s continued access to UK investors, is a sensible choice for fund managers looking to future-proof their EU-focussed funds in the lead up to and post-Brexit.
+Jersey, thanks to the flexibility of the NPPR route and the Island’s continued access to UK investors, is a sensible choice for fund managers.